-Head of the Institute: Prof. Dr. Gerhard Hirzinger
+Head of the Institute (temporarily): Prof. Dr. Tilman Spohn

 The institute is also dedicated to scientific and research activities, for this education and technology transfer plays a major role, the institute is currently involved with partnerships with global universities and fellow institutes in conducting international summer schools for students, and encouraging and promoting student transfer and scholarships for PhD students.